tinitiateprime/python/python-core-language/python-strings/python_strings.md

 print ('This is a test'.rstrip(' test'))
 # OUTPUT: This is a
 ```
-### Justify And Padding Methods:
+### Justify and Padding Methods:
-* `ljust(length, char)`: Justifies a string by aligning the string to the left and padding the string to the length mentionedwith the specified characters.
+* `ljust(length, char)`: Justifies a string by aligning the string to the left and padding the string to the length mentioned with the specified characters.
-* `center(length, char)`: Justifies a string by aligning the string to the center and padding the string to the lengthmentioned with the specified characters.
+* `center(length, char)`: Justifies a string by aligning the string to the center and padding the string to the length mentioned with the specified characters.
 * `rjust(length, char)`: Justifies a string by aligning the string to the right and padding the string to the length mentioned with the specified characters.
 ```python
 # ljust(lenght, char)